klang/only-once/README.md

 # only-once

-A small web service that let you drop a value for later consumption, once.
+A small insecure web service that let you drop a value for later consumption, once.

 The key to collect the value on, is selected by the user.

+"insecure" because the server is not set up with https to receive the key/value pairs .. and because the server has no way of knowing if the request for the value originates from the intended recipient.

+But, it is a proof of concept and it didn't take me long to make (including the time to set up redis, that I ended up NOT using in the final version)

+In this version, the server hold the key/value pair in memory until it is collected.
+The pair will be shown in the browser, once.

+I believe that the service could be set up on heruko [heroku.com] in a few hours. (time mostly spend bending my current development machine [IBM X40 from 2004 running OpenSuse12.1] to play nice with heruko)

 ## Usage